The Program and The Players:

 Independent Schools.
 We also work in public, Catholic, Episcopalian, Independent and Charter Schools in

-We want them to see us a people who used these substances, who had trouble with them, but are not going to
+factually.
+We want them to see us a people who used these substances, who had trouble with them, but are

 • We want to put drug myths to rest.
 There are myths from the 60’s about drugs still circulating that need to be